 Do I need to send lunch with my child?

 No – lunch is included with your camper’s registration.
 Challenge Camp uses the award winning Sage Dining Services as our caterer.
 In addition to the main entrees that can be seen on our Session 1 or Session 2 camp menus, there is a full salad bar, yogurt bar and bagel station at lunch.
 Outside food is not permitted without written approval from Sage Dining Services.

 My children have food allergy concerns and / or are picky eaters are there lunch and snack options for all?

 If your child has a food allergy(s) or concerns please let us know and our Chef will ensure that a meal consistent with your child’s dietary restrictions is available.
-Challenge Camp is a Nut Free camp, and can accommodate most dietary requirements.
+Challenge Camp is a Nut and Seed Free camp, and can accommodate most dietary requirements.
 Our caterer will work directly with concerned parents to ensure we can meet your camper’s needs.